 Eating with pain relief in mind doesn’t have to be complicated or tasteless.
 As you can see, there are SO many delicious anti-inflammatory foods out there that can be added to tons of recipes.
 We hope your mouth is watering at the idea of trying some of these meal combos in the coming weeks.
 What are you looking forward to cooking up the most?
 Share this post via the social media icons below, and let us know!

 And remember, eating anti-inflammatory foods is just part of the equation when it comes to pain relief.
-Using Pulsed Electromagnetic Field (PEMF) therapy, Oska Pulse is clinically proven to reduce inflammation, increase circulation, improve mobility and relieve pain.
+Using Pulsed Electromagnetic Field (PEMF) therapy, Oska Pulse is clinically proven to relieve pain.
 You can strap it on or near your point of pain while you're working, exercising, or doing many of the activities that you love.
 Click here to try it out!